Updated on 16 June 2021. Estimated reading time: over 12 minutes

 Biometric data, along with race, ethnicity, sexual orientation, religious beliefs, and geolocation or social security number, to name a few, are included in this new group.

-For a more detailed comparison between CCPA and GDPR, we suggest this excellent document.
+We suggest this excellent document for a more detailed comparison between CCPA and GDPR.

 Virginia passed the Consumer Data Protection Act (CDPA) (SB 1392) in March 2021.